MCP server integration

 Restart your MCP client to load the new configuration.

-If the connection is successful, you’ll see an option to add data context from ThoughtSpot.
+If the connection is successful, you’ll see an option to connect to ThoughtSpot and choose the data context.

 Verify if the MCP tools are available.